 - Freight/Cargo container

 - Unit load device (ULD)

 - Truck, rail car, or other surface vehicle transporting DG

-A placard functions much like a carton label – it denotes the hazard class and specific attributes of the DG contained within vehicle or structure.
+A placard functions much like a sticker label – it denotes the hazard class and specific attributes of the DG contained within vehicle or structure.

-Vehicles or multi-modal containers that may cross international boundaries may be required by one or both countries to properly place placards on vehicles or containers, while any containers that may be loaded onto aircraft will almost certainly require placards of some kind.
-Shipping containers that contain DG that frequently are transhipped between various ports are usually required to have some form of placarding as well, commensurate with port and private regulations.
+Vehicles or multi-modal containers that may cross international boundaries may be required by one or both countries to properly place placards on vehicles or containers,.
+Shipping containers that contain DG that frequently are transhipped between various ports are usually required to have some form of placarding, commensurate with port and private regulations.

 Common Issues with Storage and Transport